-- Significance and Impact: project addresses an important issue related to mechanisms, cultivation, or assessment of PEACE/wholesome qualities, and has potential to lead to advancement of contemplative research and positive action in the world;
+- Significance and Impact: The project addresses an important issue related to mechanisms, cultivation, or assessment of PEACE qualities, and has potential to lead to advancement of contemplative research and positive action in the world;

-- Innovation: project offers something new or challenges existing paradigms, either conceptually or methodologically, or both;
+- Innovation: The project offers something new or challenges existing paradigms, either conceptually or methodologically, or both;

-- Investigator(s): principal investigator(s) appropriately trained and capable of coordinating and managing the proposed research, with high likelihood of success and future contribution to the field, appropriate research team with complementary expertise;
+- Investigator(s) / Grant applicant(s): The principal investigator(s) are appropriately trained and capable of coordinating and managing the proposed research, supported by a research team with complementary expertise, with high likelihood of success and future contribution to the field;

-- Research Environment: sufficient access to resources to carry out the research questions, project will be supported and advanced by institutional research community.
+- Research Environment: The team has documented access to sufficient resources to carry out the research; , the project is supported by the host institution and community.